Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 122 rows, 130 columns and 260 nonzeros ...
+    Optimize a model with 112 rows, 130 columns and 280 nonzeros ...
     Model has 55 quadratic objective terms
+    ...
+    Presolved: 1 rows, 10 columns, 10 nonzeros
     ...

 ..
 You can include the full Gurobi log output here for the curious reader.